-In partnership with the Medway Teaching School Alliance (MTSA), we were delighted to have been able host Professor Dylan William on the 9th March 2020 at the Strood Academy, Rochester.
+Teacher Training UK was delighted to have been able to host Professor Dylan William on the 9th of March 2020 at the Strood Academy, Rochester.

 The way teachers approach their curriculum and class strategies is a catalyst for student knowledge retention and engagement.
-Dylan Wiliam presented a enlightening training session that enriched the lives of educators, focusing deeply on improving student achievement rates.
-During this training, Dylan went over what the two most impactful and essential components are for improving education that tend to be overlooked.
+Dylan Wiliam presented an enlightening training session that enriched the lives of educators, focusing deeply on improving student achievement rates.
+During this training, Dylan went over the two most impactful and essential components for improving education that tends to be overlooked.

 “What I have been trying to do in this workshop is help leaders focus on the things that give the biggest pay-off for students.
 There are lots of things that people can do to raise educational achievements, but not all of them are possible to implement.
 Some are more expensive than others, and not all of them will have the same impact on student achievement.
 When we go through the research evidence, what we find is the two things that have the biggest impact on student achievement are paying attention to the curriculum and improving teaching capacity in terms of classroom pedagogy.”